blogsend/blog/_posts/2019-01-11-platform-spotlight-wordpress.markdown

 Chances are, there's a plugin for it!
 Many, many services like <a href="https://maps.google.com">Google Maps</a>, <a href="https://cloudflare.com">Cloudflare</a>, <a href="https://shopify.com">Shopify</a> (not to mention social media ones) offer a plethora of different plugins.

 Others, like <a href="https://blogsend.io?ref=blog">Blogsend.io</a> or <a href="https://analytics.google.com">Google Analytics</a> integrate via a small code snippet you can insert by copying and pasting it into your template or theme editor.

+## To conclude...

+If you are a regular person who does not know PHP programming, the managed hosting option of a host like Wordpress.com offers you a quick and very cheap way to launch a great looking blog.
+The amount of customisations in the form of plugins and themes out there for Wordpress makes it immensely robust and powerful.

+Ultimately, the point of a blogging platform is to get out of your (and your readers') way so you can publish your content.